-- Projects ensure access to HIV prevention, treatment and /or services for key populations, or projects protect the human rights of key populations and contribute to one of the three objectives of the Fund. - Activities respond to a situation that threatens the health, and/or the physical or juridical safety of one or more people from the above target groups or threatens the financial and/or legal situation of an NGO/CBO. - The activity will be used as a tool for local, national and/or international advocacy for preventing similar emergencies occurring in the future. - The activities to relieve an emergency will be immediately implemented and will last no longer than 12 months. - The proposal is submitted in English or Russian. - The proposal is submitted through the online application form.
+- Projects ensure access to HIV prevention, treatment and /or services for key populations, or projects protect the human rights of key populations and contribute to one of the three objectives of the Fund. (see page 1) - Activities respond to an emergency situation that threatens the health, and/or the physical or juridical safety of one or more people from the above target groups or threatens the financial and/or legal situation of an NGO/CBO; falling under one or more of the following categories: - I. Medical life-threatening situations for key populations - o II.
+Violation of human rights of key populations as a result stigma, discrimination and criminalization - o III.
+Juridical life-threatening situations for key populations - IV.
+Situation threatening organizational capacity and continuity of work of NGOs and CBOs (see a list of examples and possible interventions on page 3-4) - The activity will be used as a tool for local, national and/or international advocacy for preventing similar emergencies occurring in the future. - The activities to relieve an emergency will be immediately implemented and will last no longer than 12 months. - The proposal is submitted in English or Russian. - The proposal is submitted through the online application form.